-I talk a lot about mindful eating and how it can help you manage your weight, reduce any disordered eating and help repair your relationship with food.
+I talk a lot about mindful eating and how it can help you manage your health, reduce any disordered eating and help repair your relationship with food.
 Understanding what mindful eating is and how to practice it is the challenging part.
 Not because it is hard to do but because it takes time, inner reflection and lots of practice.

-One other very important aspect of mindfulness is being aware of all these things without criticising or judging yourself.
+One other very important aspect of mindfulness is being aware of all these things without criticizing or judging yourself.
 For example, you are feeling stressed at your desk at work and want to eat your lunch but it’s only 10am and you are not hungry.
 Rather than judging yourself and thinking:”what is wrong with me?
 I just had breakfast!
 How am I supposed to get through the day if all I want to do it eat!?”, try being more aware of the situation- “I am feeling stressed which usually pushes me to eat.
 Also, my stress is mounting with the constant chiming of emails.
 What I need to do is decrease my stress and food won’t do that…but a small walk to the bathrooms might help me relax”.

 Eating mindfully can sound a bit abstract and practicing concrete activities to increase mindfulness can help you get started.
 Gradually start to become more mindful of when, how and what you eat as well as what influences you to eat.
 Start by dedicating one meal a week or a day to eating more slowly and more attentively.
 Try these tips: